Seeking a GMAT Quant 45 for the golden ticket to IESE

 I teach the GMAT to people from all over the world.
 Russia, Ukraine, Brazil, France, Germany, Hong Kong, Ireland, England, Kuwait, Greece, India… Ten years ago I did zero online tutoring.
-Today, it comprises 50%+ of my GMAT work.
+Today, online GMAT tutoring comprises 90%+ of my GMAT work.
 In terms of my GMAT tutoring, of all the places in the world, besides Africa, Europe is the most underrepresented.
 Why?
 Maybe there isn’t as much of a test preparation culture or a standardized test culture?
 Or maybe the dearth of European GMAT students is due to the fact that education in Europe is often free.
 So Europeans are less motivated to pursue an egregiously expensive (from their perspective) MBA in the good old USA.
 Still, the GMAT has become something of a standard for admission to most prestigious business programs in the world.
 So, even if you want to attend a European university, the GMAT is still relevant.
 And, with GMAT scores creeping up, even our European friends occasionally need a helping hand.

 GMAT Critical Reasoning eureka and a shaky Quant

 Although Dora was a non-native english speaker she excelled at verbal.
 After an intense session of assumption based critical reasoning she exclaimed “I get it!”.
 Something had popped in her brain.
 I had a tough time believing that the CR approach had improved so quickly but her LSAT work reflected a sea change.
 She was scoring 90%+ on some brutal critical reasoning!
 It was great to find a strength.
 If you’re looking for a way to boost your GMAT verbal take a look at this LSAT for GMAT article.